 Similarly, a 5min candlestick is the representative of the past 5min movements.
 And nobody knows what will happen during the next 5min.
 The patterns, support and resistance lines and levels are less reliable on the shorter time frames.
 Therefore, your stop loss will be triggered easier and your success rate will be lower.

 With the short time frames, you have to deal with more noise and false movements.
-Few years ago, even one hour time frame was strong and reliable enough to trade, but now it is not reliable anymore, because forex market has changed a lot and the volume of the transactions is increased dramatically.
+Few years ago, even one hour time frame was strong and reliable enough to trade, but now it is not reliable anymore, because Forex market has changed a lot and the volume of the transactions is increased dramatically.
 When 1hr is not reliable, what do you expect from 5min and 15min charts?

 2. When I trade the daily chart, I do not have to sit at the computer several hours per day.

 Day traders have to sit at the computer and gaze at the price charts several hours every day.
-They get tired and frustrated, specially when they cannot locate any trade setup, or when they lose in a trade after several hours of monitoring the charts.
+They get tired and frustrated, especially when they cannot locate any trade setup, or when they lose in a trade after several hours of monitoring the charts.

 Sitting at the computer for several hours per day can cause physical problems too.
 After a while you will experience neck, shoulders and back pains.
 It affects your vision, and it is possible you experience headaches too.
 Then it will become even harder to trade properly and make money.

 I turn on my PC about 20min to half an hour before the daily candlestick close or a while after that.
 You know that on most platforms the daily candlesticks are closed at 5pm EST. I spend about 15-30min to check the daily charts of 19 currency pairs and gold.
 As I only look for the strong signals and I ignore the weak ones, I finish my daily job very fast.
 If I locate any trade setups, I take the position, set the stop loss and target (sometimes I set pending orders of course).
 That is all.
-My daily forex trading job is done within 15-30min, and sometimes even sooner.
+My daily Forex trading job is done within 15-30min, and sometimes even sooner.

 This is what I do on the weekends to check the last weekly and daily candlesticks.
 I check the monthly time frame as well when the new monthly candlestick opens.